1. When are your classes held?

 The classes run for an hour each week over four weeks.
 The cost is $170 for the four weeks and includes weekly emails with information in relation to the training and short videos to watch.
 Full payment for the course is required at the time of booking.

 4. What if I need to cancel before class begins?

 Provided you give us 7 days notice, we will happily refund your course fee.
 Your course fee will be forfeited if notification is less than 7 days.

 5. If I miss a class can I make it up?

 Once booked, puppy school will be a consecutive 4 weeks.
 Puppies are growing very quickly.
 Missing a class is a problem as we don’t do catch up classes.
-If missing a class is unavoidable we can to talk to our trainer to try to slot you into a suitable class but it can be a little difficult.
+If missing a class is unavoidable please talk to reception as early as possible.

 6. When is the next class starting?

 We have lots of classes available to try to fit in with your busy lives.
 We can often get you started in a class within the week but remember if we find you a slot it is best to pay straight away to secure the place.

 Classes run on Tuesday and Wednesday at 5:30pm and at 7pm.
 To enquire about availability please send us a message.